thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 R3 Routing Table After:

 R3's routing table now only has a single route to reach network 10.0.12.0/30 through R2.
-Another reason for backbone redundancy.
+One route failed, but the backbone still had another route to reach the ASBR.

 <br>